12 Authentication

 samtools depth -a Y.pestis_sample10.sorted.bam > Y.pestis_sample10.sorted.boc

-and visualized using for example the following R code snippet (alternatively aDNA-BAMPlotter can be used).
+and visualised using for example the following R code snippet (alternatively aDNA-BAMPlotter can be used).

 Load R by running R in your terminal